 In general, the longer a kayak’s keel the faster it’ll be, though the width and shape of the bow can be factors too.

 Long keels also improve tracking and minimize the risk of being blown off course.
-If you’ll be doing crossings of any size, make sure your boat has a skeg or rudder to help you steer.
+If you’ll be doing crossings of any size, make sure your kayak has a skeg or rudder to help you steer.

-Inflatable vs. Plastic vs. Fiberglass
+Inflatable vs. Plastic vs. Fiberglass ocean kayaks

 Fiberglass boats are more expensive, lighter, and tend to be more responsive with better performance than plastic or inflatable kayaks.

 They are more fragile though and should never be dragged over hard surfaces.
-Additional maintenance will be required throughout the lifetime of a fiberglass boat as scratches and punctures will have to be routinely covered with resin, additional fiberglass, and sometimes gel coat depending on the kayak’s finish.
+Additional maintenance will be required throughout the lifetime of a fiberglass kayak as scratches and punctures will have to be routinely covered with resin, additional fiberglass, and sometimes gel coat depending on the kayak’s finish.

 Plastic kayaks make up the majority of sea kayaks.
 They’re more cost-effective, and a little heavier than fiberglass, but it’s nice not having to worry about damaging them.
 They’re essentially maintenance-free and the only thing you have to consider is limiting extended exposure to sunshine when the boat’s not in use.